unlocomqx/addons-docs/docs/src/dynamicproduct/17-custom-scripts.md

 ## Setting the price element

-Sometimes, the module can't find the price element to update it because the theme has a different html structure than the default theme, for that, you can set the variable `dp_price_hook` to tell the module which element to update when updating the price.
+Sometimes, the module can't find the price element because the theme has a different html structure than the default theme.
+To fix that, you can set the variable `dp_price_hook` to tell the module which element to update after calculating the price.

 Code example